Battle of Borisov: Battle

 On the 21 November, the Russians under Lambert occupied Borisov in the morning before Oudinot could come up as the sentries had been ambushed.
-Dombrowski had about 2,000 men left.
-The Russians casualties were about 2,000, including Lambert, mortally wounded.
+Dombrowski had about 2,000 men left out of his total force.
+The Russian casualties were about 2,000.
+Lambert was seriously wounded in the leg.

 Aftermath

 The Russians destroyed the bridge at Borisov on 22 November.
-The Battle of Loschniza is Oudinot 's reaction.
+The Battle of Loschniza is Oudinot's reaction.